vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq.md

 Also, the style system is greatly slowing down the speed.

 - `@vuepress/theme-default` is placing all the styles together at `styles` folder and importing them entirly, so that `sass` will only need to compile once and vite only need to send 1 extra web request.
-That's why it's fast.
+That’s why it’s fast.

   But this will let style unbinded with components, and they will be injected anyway.
 So that when you overide a component or a layout, you have to overide old styles to build styles you want.

 - `vuepress-theme-hope` is binding styles with components, but that means `sass` has to compile styles for each component, and vite need to send an extra request for each components.
 Due to `vuepress-theme-hope` has 2× to 6× components (depending on whether you enable blog featues or not) comparing with `@vupress/theme-default`, it will take extra time of `2.4s - 4s` for that.

-  But, you can easily overide a component together with it's styles in this way.
+  But, you can easily overide a component together with it’s styles in this way.

 So, due to the above reasons, `vuepress-theme-hope` will have an average of 4× code and 10× requests comparing with `@vuepress/theme-default`, so the time increasing from `2s` to `10s` is reasonable and expected.

 ::: tip

-Don't worry, due to network cache, a hot reload when editing markdown files is still fast.
+Don’t worry, due to network cache, a hot reload when editing Markdown files is still fast.

 :::